 Outhouse Seat Cover

 Those pesky new updated outhouses all have holes near the floor to let in fresh air, however if you have used them enough and you want to lay some toilet paper down on the gross toilet seat lid, you may notice that the slightest bit of air has those ripped off pieces of paper flying off your seat and onto the floor.
 Easy fix!
-Spit onto the center of the paper and as you lay it onto the seat lid it magically stays put until you can drop your drawers and plop your butt down!
+Conservatively spittle onto the paper and as you lay it onto the seat lid it magically stays put!

 Ski Pole Toilet Paper Holder

 Stand your ski pole up in firm snow or soil, drop your toilet paper roll onto the handle and start unravelling!
 No need to hang it from a branch or in your squatting pants any longer.
 Yaay!

-If a fast approaching hailstorm heads your way, and if you have a bouldering pad on hand, toss it atop the most exposed part of your vehicle and save a bit of damage- a pad can dry out and after doing this a few times find no long lasting effects to the bouldering pad.
+If a fast approaching hailstorm heads your way, and if you have a bouldering pad on hand, toss it atop the most exposed part of your vehicle and save a bit of damage- dry the pad out and after doing this a few times found no long lasting effects to the bouldering pad.
+Dodged some bad storm damage.
+Draping blankets around exposed parts helps too in a pinch.

 Pad Dragging sans Partners

-Not sure if this is a thing or not, never witnessed it myself mostly because most don’t require this technique if bouldering with friends who can grab the pads and place them below the downclimb, however if you are alone, this is a a method of using your pad for ascent and descent assuming that you bring a long enough stretch of sling to cover the height of the tallest boulder you plan to climb plus a bit more for dragging it along and going around bumps etc. In short, dont skimp on the length of tat you bring.
-For those who dont get it: one side ‘biners to the pad, the other side to your chalkbag waistbelt.
+Not sure if this is a thing or not, never witnessed it myself.
+Many don’t require this technique if bouldering with friends who can grab the pads and place them below the downclimb for ya, however if you are alone, this is a possible method of using your pad for ascent and different descent, assuming that you bring a long enough stretch of sling to cover the height of the tallest boulder you plan to climb plus a bit more for dragging it along from the top and going around bumps etc. In short, dont skimp on the length of tat you bring it could prevent the ascent!
+Don’t drag pads over vegetation for obvious reasons.
+Requires two biners and appropriate length of sling.